 Additional ingredients of Japanese cuisine

-Kinako: the toasted soybean flour
+Kinako: roasted soybean flour

 Benefits of kinako: